 But there’s only so much fresh zucchini one family can eat over a week or two.

 Freezing them would probably be the better option, and I happened to read a tip that you could shred and freeze the zucchini without any blanching or prep work (aside from peeling and shredding).
-Love it!

 The beauty of frozen shredded zucchini is that it thaws in minutes right out on the counter, although you could also set the bag in some warm water to thaw even quicker.